'Go f*ck yourselves' - Neymar in furious handball rant over Man Utd penalty call 'disgrace' | Goal.com

-Neymar has blasted the refereeing decisions following PSG's Champions League round of 16 loss exit to Manchester United.
+Neymar has blasted the refereeing decisions following Paris Saint-Germain's Champions League round of 16 loss exit to Manchester United on Wednesday.

-The officials handed the visitors a penalty in stoppage time after a shot by Diego Dalot hit the arm of Presnel Kimpembe, which prompted a review with VAR – controversially awarding Ole Gunnar Solskjaer's side a penalty at the death.
+The officials handed the visitors a penalty in stoppage-time after a shot by Diogo Dalot hit the arm of Presnel Kimpembe, which prompted a review with VAR – controversially awarding Ole Gunnar Solskjaer's side a penalty at the death.

 Marcus Rashford converted on the spot to clinch the last-gasp victory for Man United, eliminating the French side from the Champions League.